 For some, online distance learning, will come as a relief as they no longer deal with bullying in the classroom.
 But the harassment may continue.

 The global situation with COVID-19 has upended most people’s lives.
-Routines have changed, social distancing is the new normal, and anxiety has skyrocketed.
+Routines have changed and anxiety has skyrocketed.
 People feel like they’ve lost control.
 Sometimes, they lash out.

 Online, people can be very hostile — while remaining totally anonymous.
 Behind a screen, people say and do things they never would in “real life.”
 And others are tempted to pile on.
 As photos, memes, rumors, threats, and other toxic messages spread, harassment goes viral.